Here’s the EASY way for how to bake chicken wings (and they really do turn out crispy)!

 - Don’t Crowd the Rack: Placing the wings so the air can circulate around them for even cooking.

 - Internal Temperature: For health and safety, chicken wings should reach an internal temperature of 165°F. Use a digital thermometer for an exact temperature reading.

 - Line the Pan: Cleanup will be easier if you line the pan with foil to catch the drippings.

 - 4 pounds chicken wings

 - 1/4 cup vegetable oil or other cooking oil or 1 1/2 tbs aluminum free baking powder

 - 1/4 cup butter, melted

-- Toss chicken wings and oil.
-Place wings on a wire rack set on a baking sheet, taking care not to crowd wings.
+- Dry and toss chicken wings and oil.
+Place wings skin side up on a wire rack set on a baking sheet, taking care not to crowd wings.
 Bake for 50-60 minutes or until golden brown and crispy.